Lickhill/Password-Generator-and-Manager-ChromeExtension/README.md

-# LinkedIn Learning Chapter Quiz Skipper
+# Password Generator and Manager Chrome Extension

 ## Project Aim

-This browser extension is designed to skip all the questions of the Chapter Quiz of your LinkedIn Learning Course **automatically**.
+This browser extension is designed to store all the password in your local system.

 1. **Input**:
    - Allows you to enter the name of a website